-Birders captured spectacular photos of albino hummingbirds and leucistic hummingbirds.
+Birders captured spectacular photos of albino and leucistic white hummingbirds.
 Learn how to tell the difference between these rare conditions.

 “I’d heard that seeing it was hit or miss, but I got extremely lucky,” Kimmel says.
 “The bird streaked across the sky like a white bullet, then hovered over the blossoms in front of me.
 Wow!”